The best of Indian military writing

 1965 War

 War despatches.
-Lt Gen Harbaksh Singh
+Lt Gen. Harbaksh Singh

 suited for a serious scholar of military history, it is however the one book where every unit is

+accounted for on each day of the war.
 Gen. Harbaksh Singh as GOC West, commanded all formations in combat (there was

-by Shiv Kunal Verma, it does not analyse, just says what happened - as it was recorded at the time.
+no Northern Command then) and was best placed to provide this account.
+Unlike the more comprehensive book by Shiv Kunal Verma, it does not analyse, just says what happened - as it was recorded at the time.
 Lack of maps in the kindle version are a problem.

 1965: A Western sunrise: Shiv Kunal Verma